kevintsoii/Discord.py-Bot-Template/README.md

    - add a data source
    - import `grafana/dashboard.json` after replacing the data source ID
+   - additionally, you can add alerts for certain error percentages in the alerting tab

 8. (Optional) Set up GitHub Actions in `Settings > Secrets and variables > Actions > Repository` for automatic deployment to a Linux server